yaweli/pipi/README.md

 More writeing mumps rules:
 - No blank spaces line , but identations are critical for the mumps programming
 - in this example , next line must start with . (dot) since it exactly like a FOR loop :  <table width="100%">D  </table>  note the 2 spaces after the D
-- if you need to include a css a large amount of classes , use seperated file *.css , but if it just a small use , you can include <style> in the body
+- if you need to include a css a large amount of classes , use seperated file *.css , but if it just a small use , you can include <style> in the body. to include the css use absolute place: <link rel="stylesheet" href="/proj/kyti/all.css">
 - The globals are the Database, so if you need to set somthing new to the database , add for me a SET0 label in some example routine and I will run it like this D SET0^SETUP
 - write simple code , don't complex the code, example: to jump to new line use <br> avoide using a style if its not a must
 - make sure the DOR is in the right dimention, see next example: